|Nutrition Facts (per serving)|

-Date and Walnut Pudding is a classic British pudding.
-The steamed sponge pudding technique is the same for all flavours, so let your imagination loose with flavours.
+Date and walnut pudding is a classic British pudding.
+The steamed sponge pudding technique is the same for all flavors, so let your imagination loose with flavors.
 The classic steamed sponge puddings include ginger, treacle, lemon or golden syrup, raspberry jam and many more.

 The recipe here classically combines dates with walnuts plus a little lemon.
 These ingredients create a delicious and moreish pudding perfect, not just for a winters day, but any time you want a hearty, classic British pudding.

-- Grease a 1 ½ pint / 750 ml pudding basin with soft unsalted butter.
+Grease a 1 ½ pint (750 milliliters) pudding basin with soft unsalted butter.

-- Mix the flour, salt, suet, dates, walnut, lemon rind and sugar together.
-Make a well in the centre and add enough milk to create a dropping consistency.
-Stir the pudding gently but with enough vigour to make sure it is all mixed in.
+Mix the flour, salt, suet, dates, walnut, lemon rind, and sugar together.
+Make a well in the center and add enough milk to create a dropping consistency.
+Stir the pudding gently but with enough vigor to make sure it is all mixed in.

-- Fill a large saucepan with boiling water, place steamer on top, the, place the pudding in the steamer.
-Cover with a lid or with a couple of layers of aluminium foil tightly wrapped over the pudding and pan to form a tight seal.
+Fill a large saucepan with boiling water, place steamer on top, then place the pudding in the steamer.
+Cover with a lid or with a couple of layers of aluminum foil tightly wrapped over the pudding and pan to form a tight seal.